 Instead, we were working by the light of a drop light in the freezing cold to get ready for the haul to Indy in the morning.
-We ended up finishing in the wee hours of the morning, and rushed inside for a few hours of sleep before hitting the road in time for time trials that afternoon.
+We ended up finishing in the wee hours of the morning and rushed inside for a few hours of sleep, before hitting the road in time for time trials that afternoon.

 As I mentioned, my parents were short on money this particular week (typical in a mechanic’s family.)
 We had to pack our sandwich fixings and were planning on eating on the way.
 We didn’t even have money for dinner that night– and were planning on eating lunch meat sandwiches again.
-Nana was coming over Saturday morning with my brother so she could pick her paycheck up (this was before direct deposits was the norm.)
+Nana was coming over Saturday morning with my brother so she could pick her paycheck up (this was before direct deposits were the norm.)
 Then, we’d have money for food and our room.

 About half way to the track, we decided to go ahead and have lunch.
 I undid my seat belt and leaned over the back seat to reach the cooler.